CityOfBoston/contextual_range_filter/README.txt

   http://yoursite.com/yourthirdview/a--e~+k--r~/--500

-Or, if "Glossary mode" is on, so that only the first letter matters, the above
+Or, if your view has "Glossary mode" is on, so that only the first letter matters, the above becomes:
-becomes:

   http://yoursite.com/yourthirdview/a--e+k--r/--500